johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 date = 2024-10-19T19:00:00Z
 lastmod = 2024-10-19T19:00:00Z
-title = "There's Something Rotten with the State of Eden" subtitle = "Why is there a man behind the curtain in the first place?" aliases = ["mark_1337_esv", "stay_woke"]
+title = "There's Something Rotten with the State of Eden" subtitle = "Why is there a man behind the curtain?" aliases = ["mark_1337_esv", "stay_woke"]
 +++